deborah-boat/Admin-Portfolio/README.md

 # Admin-Portfolio
-A profile with front-end side which contain my personal information, some of the project i have made,some of the reviews from my mentors and my contacts.
+A profile with front-end side which contain my personal information as follows.

+-Home

+-About

+-Skills/Education

+-Portfolio

+-Reviews from mentors

-And the backend side which contain the Admin Panel where user can create, read, update and delete users contact information .
+And the backend side which contain the Admin Panel where user can

+-Create

+-Read

+-Update/Edit

+-Delete, using the contact form.